shyamsg/popgen19/README.md

 Clustering of cases and controls is an indication of batch bias.
 Do you see such clustering?
 What else could explain this clustering?

-# Exercise 2G: try to rerun GWAS after quality filtering SNPs
+# Exercise G: try to rerun GWAS after quality filtering SNPs

 We can remove many of the error prone SNPs and individuals by removing